-2,4-Dinitrophenol (DNP) is a supplement commonly used for fast and extreme weight loss in high level bodybuilders (but is now gaining popularity with the general pollution as well).
-Originally used as an explosive, a pesticide, as well as a range of other industrial processes including- dye, wood preserver, herbicide and photographic developer.
+2,4-Dinitrophenol (DNP) is a supplement commonly used for fast and extreme weight loss in high-level bodybuilders (but is now gaining popularity with the general pollution as well).
+It is originally used as an explosive, a pesticide, as well as a range of other industrial processes including- dye, wood preserver, herbicide and photographic developer.

 DNP works by decreasing the efficiency of cells to produce ATP (Adenosine Triphosphate) (3).

 This causes the mitochondria to use more energy to create ATP, thus, increasing the metabolic rate and increasing caloric expenditure which leads to weight loss (4).